helium/HIP/0138-return-to-hnt.md

 All Helium Ecosystem participants are affected directly or indirectly by this proposal.

 Specifically Helium Security Token (HST) holders are negtively affected by this HIP.
-HST holders are investors in, and early employees of Helium Inc who currently receive 30% of emitted HNT, decreasing every year to 15%.
-This HIP will withdraw the approximately 11 Million remaining HNT sheduled to be emitted to HST holders and redistribute them to the recipents detailed in this HIP.
+HST holders are investors in, and early employees of Helium Inc, who currently receive 30% of emitted HNT, decreasing every year to 15%.
+This HIP will redirect the approximately 11 Million remaining HNT scheduled to be emitted to HST holders and redistribute.

 ## Detailed Explanation